Canon SX730 vs Panasonic GX1

 It is notable that the SX730 offers wifi support, while the GX1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX730 and the GX1 have been discontinued, but can regularly be found used on eBay.
+Both the SX730 and the GX1 have been discontinued, but can regularly be found used on ebay.
 The GX1 was replaced by the Panasonic GX7, while the SX730 was followed by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX730 and GX1 can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Panasonic GX1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX730 or the Panasonic GX1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.